Become a Counsellor

 • Bereavement and support services

-You can also continue your professional development and work towards private practice if that is your goal.
+You may also continue your professional development and work towards private practice if this is your chosen pathway.

 Included in Your Course Fee